 Introduction

-DUX Program Days will be held virtually June 4-6 from 1pm to 4pm each day.
-During those three hours each afternoon, we’ll share, talk, and learn about elements of library work that make the DUX community who we are: DEI, anti-racism, user experience, accessibility, reference services, teaching and learning.
+DUX Program Days were held virtually June 4-6 from 1pm to 4pm each day.
+During those three hours each afternoon, we shared, talked, and learned about elements of library work that make the DUX community who we are: DEI, anti-racism, user experience, accessibility, reference services, teaching and learning.
 And most importantly, how these elements intersect with and inform each other.
+Recordings and session materials will be posted soon.

 Unit 1 – June 4A.
 Tuesday, June 4, 1:00pm-2:15pm